Position Sizing: What It Is and How It’s Done

 If you want to learn more about position sizing and other essential investing concepts, I highly encourage you to sign up for Karim’s free daily e-letter Trade of the Day in the signup box below.

-Karim, together with his partner in The War Room, Bryan Bottarelli, have a ton of knowledge to share when it comes to both trading stocks and options.
-They use the concepts they share in the free eletter to make money in The War Room each and every day.
+Karim, together with his investing partner, Bryan Bottarelli, have a ton of knowledge to share when it comes to both trading stocks and options.
+They use the concepts they share in the free e-letter each and every day.